igorskyflyer/npm-scrollend-polyfill/CONTRIBUTING.md

-# 🫱🏼‍🫲🏼 Contributing to {{project}}
+# 🫱🏼‍🫲🏼 Contributing to Scrollend Polyfill

-Thank you for considering a contribution to {{project}}!
+Thank you for considering a contribution to Scrollend Polyfill!
 Whether you're fixing bugs, suggesting improvements, writing docs, or sharing ideas – your input helps the project grow and evolve.

 ---